brown-ivl/manus/Dataset.md

 # MANUS-Grasps Dataset

+More detailed information coming!!

-Full dataset can be used using these commands. `raw_videos` are the original captured videos from the [BRICS](https://ivl.cs.brown.edu/research/diva.html) capture system. `annotationsV0` are the annotations for the raw videos.
+Full dataset can be used using these commands. `raw_videos` are the original captured videos from the [BRICS](https://ivl.cs.brown.edu/research/diva.html) capture system. `annotationsV0` are the 1st version of annotations for the raw videos.
 Further annotation version would include improved annotations.

-Dataset info is coming soon!!
+As of now, we are hosting dataset in the AWS.
+To downlaod the dataset, please use following commands.

 ```
 aws s3 cp s3://manus-data/raw_videos/ <path_to_destination> --recursive --no-sign-request